 We got up around 7:30.

-We walked back towards our camping spot and then followed the adjacent road.
+We returned to our camping spot and then followed the adjacent road.
 In the distance we could see the snow covered mountains.
 Bart was already feeling cold in the clothes he was wearing.
-We wondered how cold it would be up there and what it would be like in the rain.
+They wondered how cold it would be up there and what it would be like in the rain.
 After leaving Aviemore we first followed an asphalt road for about 5 kilometers and then took a gravel road into a forest.